mdiluz/ttrts/README.md

 ### Targets
 ##### ttrts
-Main TTRTS executable , runs from the command line and can act as host or client
+Main TTRTS executable , runs from the command line and acts as client

+##### ttrts-server
+TTRTS server executable, runs from the command line acting as server

+##### player
+Custom player AI code, this should contain examples and test code to help newcomers begin their journey

 ##### ttrts-test
 Test executable, to be compiled and run to test various functionality

-##### player
-Custom player AI code, this should contain examples and test code to help newcomers begin their journey

 ### Libraries
 ##### game